 This condition actually develops from changes in the back of the eye also known as the vitreous cavity.
 In typical cases, floaters are part of the aging process.

 In most cases, flashes and floaters are caused by age-related changes in the back of the eyes and further changes in the vitreous fluid (gel material).
 The vitreous fluid gradually becomes more viscous or watery over time.
 What happens after the age of 30 or so is that the vitreous might be watery enough to absorb the material and is where the floaters can develop.
 These clumps of material floating inside the eye can cast shadows on the retina and is why people see floating spots.

 At Thomas Eye Group in Atlanta, Georgia a very comprehensive eye examination can be conducted to determine if this is a serious issue or a relatively harmless condition.
 We will use very specialized diagnostic equipment to examine a person's eyes and look for potential issues related to the retina.

 Floaters can be a serious problem, however, in most cases, the problems are not serious.
-Please consult our eye doctor directly before trying to diagnose the severity of this condition.
-If you are seeking an Atlanta flashes and floaters eye care physician please complete our website contact form and we can arrange an appointment.
+Please consult our eye doctors directly before trying to diagnose the severity of this condition.
+If you are seeking an Atlanta flashes and floaters eye care physician, please complete our website contact form and we can arrange an appointment.